• Published September 16, 2025

 Organizational Leadership Practitioner

-Based out of the Pacific Northwest, Kathleen works with executive and senior teams and helps clients develop collective leadership capabilities for leading change, enhancing team performance, and driving innovation and organizational resilience.
+Based out of the Pacific Northwest, Kathleen works with executive and senior teams and helps clients develop collective organizational leadership capabilities for leading change, enhancing team performance, and driving innovation and organizational resilience.

-Based out of the Pacific Northwest, Kathleen works with executive and senior teams and helps clients develop collective leadership capabilities for leading change, enhancing team performance, and driving innovation and organizational resilience.
+Based out of the Pacific Northwest, Kathleen works with executive and senior teams and helps clients develop collective organizational leadership capabilities for leading change, enhancing team performance, and driving innovation and organizational resilience.

 What to Explore Next